…and not hard rubber

 Acoustics had been my chosen speciality subject in the final years of my studies.
 Here we know, that in an enclosed space, when the air is under the influence of a particular sound frequency (depending on the dimension of the space), then standing wave pattern build up.

-In this pattern are areas of sound energy accumulation and others where sound waves cancel each other out (to theoretically nothing, but really only almost).
+In this pattern are areas of sound energy accumulation and others where sound waves cancel each other out (to theoretically nothing, but practically only almost).
 Within the space, the wave pattern remains in a stable in position.
 Therefore, when one moves through this space, one is subjected to varying levels of sound energy intensity.

 In a kitchenware shop, I found a suitable (thin wire, open mesh) stainless steel strainer and went straight to work.
 Half an hour later, a motorised rig moved the strainer gently up and down through the US bath with a dozen of feeds in it.
 It had to be a consistent number since a variation of material in the bath would dampen the wave energy to various degrees.
 Minimising variable parameters is just so crucial during research.

 The plastic surface took on the typical grey look, so I knew, it worked, only about ten minutes were enough.
 Still, I went through the proper test.
 The feeds were treated in the small initiation bath, dried and cut into pieces.
-I could see the inside of the capillaries was completely covered with dried ink pigment.
+I could see the inside of the capillaries was covered entirely with dried ink pigment.

 Why and how?
 The tiny air-bubbles, which had been trapped in the capillaries were subjected to varying sound energy level.
 Through this, they changed in size and burst.
 Different bubble sizes need different energy levels.
 In the next version, the basket did not only move up and down but also rotated around its vertical axis.